adamsilver/fdpb/registration.md

 - Must include at least one uppercase and lowercase letter
 - Must include at least one number.

-Where possible, we should avoid asking users to create complex passwords because they are hard to remember.
-Instead you may decide to take a look at passphrases[^2] which is probably a chapters worth of analysis in its own right.
-For our form, we'll stick to the more common password rules as above.
+Now where possible, we should avoid asking users to create complex passwords because they are hard to remember.
+Instead you may decide to take a look at passphrases[^2].
+But for our form, we'll stick to the more common password pattern.

-In this case a hint, in addition to the label is helpful.
-It should help many users avoid having to to fix errors later on when the validation routine is invoked.
+And in this case a hint, in addition to the label is helpful.
+It should help many users avoid having to to fix problems later when validation kicks in, and only then being told what it takes to meet these complex requirements.

+This is how it all looks so far:

 ![Image here](/etc/)

 ## Floating labels

-When I inform people of the placeholder problem, they often tell me that floating labels is the answer.
+When I inform people of the placeholder problem, they often tell me that floating labels are the answer.
 In actual fact, they come with many of the same problems as placeholders but with a few additions:

 1. There is no actual space for a hint, because the hint and the label are one and the same.
 2. The labels are often too small.
 If we made them bigger we would need to leave a bigger space for the label to float into.
 In which case they don't save space.
-3. The animation affect is distracting and disorientating, particularly at a time when we're asking users to engage.
+3. The animation affect is distracting and disorientating, particularly at a time when we're asking more from our users.

 Decluttering a UI is a noble goal.
 But only when we declutter the superfluous; not the essential.
 Labels are essential, and in some cases as we've just discussed so are hints.